Wicked Spoon Buffet Cosmopolitan: January 2023 Price, Hours & Menu

 The Wicked Spoon is credited with starting the individual plate movement that we’re seeing a lot more of in Vegas buffets.
 This is where entrees are served individually on small plates, replacing the traditional Vegas steel pan and tongs.

 Wicked Spoon at the Cosmopolitan Buffet Prices & Hours

-The post-Covid reopening of the Cosmo has seen a reduction in buffet hours and even days served.
-Now, there is only a brunch buffet (no dinner), and it runs just three days a week.
-We’ll update this article when hours expand.
+The post-Covid reopening of the Cosmo has seen a reduction in buffet hours.
+Now, there is only a brunch and lunch buffets (no dinner), however the buffet is open every day of the week.
+We’ll update this article when the dinner buffet is re-introduced.
 Until then, below are current standard hours and prices.